-I am UKCP registered counsellor with an Advanced Diploma in Psychotherapeutic Counselling and I work from both central York and Thixendale which is 10 miles from Malton and Pocklington.
+I am UKCP registered psychotherapeutic counsellor with an Advanced Diploma in Psychotherapeutic Counselling and I work from Thixendale which is 10 miles from both Malton and Pocklington and 18 miles from York.

 I know that finding a safe space to be able to share with someone the emotional issues that get in the way of leading a full life can be incredibly healing.
 I offer a warm and welcoming environment in which we can work together to make sense of the difficulties you may be experiencing.